BMW GS: Single-cylinder chain-drive

-In 1993, BMW introduced GS models powered by a single cylinder 4-valve 652 cc Rotax engine, also known as a thumper, and chain drive.
+In 1993, BMW introduced GS models powered by a single cylinder 4-valve, 652 cc Rotax engine, also known as a thumper, and chain drive.
 The off-road-capable F650 Funduro had a 19-inch front wheel, long travel suspension, bash plate, and a high seat.
 The more road biased F650ST Strada had a smaller diameter 18 inch front wheel, narrower handlebars and smaller screen.
 The bikes were manufactured alongside the virtually identical 5-valve Aprilia Pegaso.

 BMW introduced the fuel injected F650GS in 2000 following BMW's win in the 1999 Dakar Rally with a heavily modified F650RR ridden by Richard Sainct.
 A taller, more off-road biased Dakar version was introduced which included a taller screen, 21 inch front wheel and longer suspension travel.
 BMW re-branded the single-cylinder bike as the G650GS in some markets following the launch of the parallel twin-cylinder models in 2008.
 In 2010, at the EICMA show in Italy, BMW Motorrad announced the global availability of the G650GS with a slightly down-rated engine producing 35 kW.

+In 2017, BMW unveiled the entry-level G310GS with a 4-valve, dual overhead cam, liquid-cooled 313cc engine.

 The single-cylinder bikes have a strong following and are thought by many of their riders to be better off-roaders than the heavier boxer-engined bikes.
 Like the larger two-cylinder models, they offer significant capacity to carry gear and supplies over long distances.
 Their versatility is attractive to riders who intend to spend weeks, months, even years travelling on two wheels.

 Parallel-twin chain drive

 In 2007, BMW launched two new chain driven GS models using a 798 cc parallel-twin engine, the F800GS and F650GS.

 The F800GS produces a power output of 63 kW and torque of 81 Nm allowing it to achieve a 0-60 mph time of 4.1 seconds.
 It has twin 300 mm discs at the front with optional ABS.
 It has a seat height of 880 mm.

 Although it is made with the same capacity engine as the F800GS, the F650GS produces a lower power output of 52 kW and torque of 75 Nm.
 This detuned engine can be further restricted to 25 kW to satisfy European regulations involving restricted licenses for young or new riders.
 It has a single 300 mm disc at the front with optional ABS.
 It has a lower seat height of 820 mm.

 Both models feature chain drive, but the other F-series motorcycles now use a reinforced kevlar belt drive which requires less maintenance.

+In 2025, BMW unveiled the F 450 GS, a new A2-licence-compliant adventure model powered by a 450cc parallel twin engine, positioned between the G 310 GS and the F 800 GS in the lineup.
+The model was first shown at the EICMA 2025 show in Milan, with production in 2026.